Memnoc/remarkable_scripts/change_screen_saver/remarkable-transfer-readme.md

 ## Prerequisites

 1. Your reMarkable device must be in developer mode.
 To enable this:

-   - Go to Settings > General > About
+   - Go to Settings > Account > Advanced
-   - Tap on "Copyright and licenses"
-   - Scroll to the bottom and tap on "General information"
-   - Tap 7 times on "GPLv3 Compliance"
+   - Enable Developer mode
+   - Your device will be factory resetted, so make sure you save your data in the cloud or somewhere else!
    - Go back to the main menu, scroll down, and enable "Developer mode"

 2. You need to know your device's IP address and password.
 Find these in:

+   - Settings > About > Copyright and licenses
+   - Tap on "Copyright and licenses"
+   - Scroll to the bottom and tap on "General information"
+   - Tap on GPLv3 Compliance"
+   - Find your root password
      Settings > Help > Copyrights and licenses

 3. Ensure you have SSH installed on your Linux machine.